Asha de Vos: Life and career

 She is the founder and director of the non-profit Oceanswell, Sri Lanka's first marine conservation research and education organization.

-De Vos believes that the health and future of coastlines depends on local people.
+De Vos believes that the health and future of coastlines depend on local people.
 She argues that "parachute science", the practice of Western scientists collecting data in developing countries and then leaving without training or investing in the locals or region, is unsustainable and cripples conservation efforts.
 De Vos has also stated that women should define themselves by their capacity and not let their gender limit their potential.

 De Vos is a TED Senior Fellow, a Duke University Global Fellow in Marine Conservation and has been selected as a Young Global Leader by the World Economic Forum.
 In 2013, she received the President's Award for Scientific Publications.
 In 2015, she was a Marine Conservation Action Fund Fellow and in 2016 she became a Pew Marine Fellow.
 In 2018, she received the WINGS WorldQuest Women of Discovery Sea Award.

-On 26 May 2018, she was awarded the Golden alumni award in the Professional Achievement category at the first edition of the British Council Golden Alumni awards.
+On 26 May 2018, she was awarded the Golden alumni award in the Professional Achievement category at the first edition of the British Council Golden Alumni Awards.
 Later in the year she joined the BBC 100 Women list.
 On 27 March 2019, de Vos was celebrated as one 12 Women Changemakers by the Sri Lanka parliament.
 In 2020, de Vos was named Sea Hero of the Year by Scuba Diving magazine.

+In 2023, de Vos was a laureate of the Asian Scientist 100 by the Asian Scientist.